almightynassar/almighty-rpg-manager/src/assets/peoples/locanth/background.md

 ### Conformists

 The Locanth are noted to be generally conformist and do not go out of their way to cause a fuss.
-Both the Mermen and Dwarves employ Locanth on their trading ships as reliable labour.
+Both the Merfolk and Dwarves employ Locanth on their trading ships as reliable labour.

 ### Tireless Navigators